Would you believe this is a close-up of your hair and scalp?

 Fingernails and toenails consist of specialized epidermal cells that are filled with keratin.
 The keratin makes them tough and hard, which is important for the functions they serve.
 Fingernails prevent injury by forming protective plates over the ends of the fingers.
 They also enhance sensation by acting as a counterforce to the sensitive fingertips when objects are handled.
 Nails are similar to claws in other animals.
 They cover the tips of fingers and toes.
 Fingernails and toenails both grow from nail beds.
 As the nail grows, more cells are added at the nail bed.
 Older cells get pushed away from the nail bed and the nail grows longer.
 There are no nerve endings in the nail.
 Otherwise cutting your nails would hurt a lot!

-Hair is a fiber that is found only in mammals.
+Hair is one of the defining characteristics of mammals.
 Its main component is keratin.
 A hair shaft consists of dead, keratin-filled cells that overlap each other like the shingles on a roof (see Figure below).
 Like roof shingles, the overlapping cells help shed water from the hair.

 Shaft of Human Hair.
 This shaft of hair is magnified to show its overlapping cells.